nhsconnect/prm-funnel/_charts/extract-ack-codes/jan2019/emis-to-emis-extract-ack-codes.markdown

             "26: Returning Patient EHR Extract Received and filed as an attachment", "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "30: Large Message general failure",
-            "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received"
+            "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received", "None"
           ]
 items: [
-            125813,
+            126005,
             57,
-            1207,
-            8943,
-            100,
+            1209,
+            8972,
+            102,
             1,
             91,
             8,
             39,
             4,
-            7
+            7,
+            33441
       ]
 ---
 A chart representing the ExtractAckCodes for messages from the sender to the requestor.